jpinto2/Portfolio-with-React/README.md

 -npm run build
 -npm run start

-Visit this web address to see the github deployed page for the repo:
+Visit this web address to see the github deployed page for the repo(seems to be having issues): https://gitname.github.io/react-gh-pages/

 Using chrome as the browser for the web page, right click on it and click inspect to use Chrome DevTools to inspect the html and CSS.